abbygklui/portfolio/README.md

 * [Setup](#setup)

 ## About
-This project showcases my portfolio
+This project showcases my UX/UI and Graphic design portfolio.

 ## Technologies
 Project is created with:
 * Jquery
 * HTML
 * CSS
-* Lots of Coffee
+* Javascript

 ## Setup
 View the live site at https://github.com/abbygklui/portfolio